ES-Alexander/serial-visualisation/README.md

 # serial-visualisation
 For simple visualisation of serial input (e.g. from an Arduino or similar device).
 _________________________________
- Version: 1.1.1
+ Version: 1.2.0
  Author: ES Alexander
- Release Date: 10/Dec/2019
+ Release Date: 12/Dec/2019
 _________________________________

 ## You need to know:
 Allows the reading of serial input to a computer, and display of it in a grid as an image.
 The displayed grid can be optionally blurred for sub-pixel resolution, and can also be formatted with a fully-customisable RGB or greyscale colourmap.
+The displayed grid can be saved to a constant-framerate video.

 Each set of serial values should be separated by a newline character ('\n'), and values within a set should be tab-separated ('\t').